Tim Nesbitt QC

 Year of Call:

-Tim Nesbitt has over 20 years experience acting as an advocate and adviser in a number of areas of commercial, regulatory and public law.
+Tim Nesbitt QC has a practice focusing in the areas of commercial, regulatory and public law.

-Tim acts for a range of professionals in disciplinary proceedings, including the medical profession, but is particularly well known for his work acting for solicitors in the Solicitors’ Disciplinary Tribunal, in relation to which he has acted in some of the most substantial cases in recent years.
+Tim is particularly well known for his work acting for solicitors in the Solicitors’ Disciplinary Tribunal, in relation to which he has acted in some of the most substantial cases in recent years.

 In addition to his regulatory and commercial work Tim has undertaken public law for many years.
 The particular focus of his public law work in recent years has been in relation to the Court of Protection as part of the Outer Temple COP team, and he appears very regularly for Local Authorities and other parties in COP proceedings.

 Recent feedback includes: “utterly brilliant”; “his commitment [is] outstanding and exceptional”; “brilliant skills in cross examination”; “preparation he put [in is] …immense”; leaves “no stone unturned”.

 The development of Tim’s transport related practice grew originally out of major public law work he undertook for the transport industry in the early 2000’s (most notably the human rights case of International Transport Roth GMBH & Others v Secretary of State for the Home Dept (2002) (CA) 3 WLR 344, which resulted in one of the first declarations of incompatibility under the HRA).

 He has continued to practise in public law and judicial review over the last 15 years, but the recent focus of his public law work has been in relation to Court of Protection / High Court in COP related matters.
 Recent wider public law work includes; advising on issues relating to the boundaries between public and private bodies, and a judicial review of a regulator arising from failures to issue a licence to trade.